meshcloud/collie-hub/kit/azure/bootstrap/README.md

 ## Documentation on Github-Pages

-We offer the option of fully automated creation of a cloud infrastructure and generation of the corresponding documentation.
+We offer the option of automated creation of a cloud foundation and generation of the corresponding documentation.
 An example of this is integration with Github Pages [likvid-foundation Documentation](https://likvid-bank.github.io/likvid-cloudfoundation/).
 To automatically generate the documentation via a pipeline, we use a `Service Principal` with `Federated Identity Credentials` that have read access to the storage container where the states of the individual kits are stored.
 This read access allows for the automated rollout of a page when